Generate pseudonoise sequence

 Using the PN Sequence Generator block allows you to easily generate PN sequences of large periods.

-Polynomial, specified as a string or vector, that determines the shift register's feedback connections.
+Polynomial, specified as a character vector or vector, that determines the shift register's feedback connections.

 Vector of initial states of the shift registers.

 Specifies how output mask information is given to the block.

 parameter, the field Output mask vector (or